Black players in ice hockey: Ontario

-Herb Carnegie's hockey career began in 1938 with the Toronto Young Rangers and continued in the early 1940s with the Buffalo Ankerites, a team in a mines league that played in mining towns in northern Ontario and Quebec.
+Herb Carnegie's career began in 1938 with the Toronto Young Rangers and continued in the early 1940s with the Buffalo Ankerites, a team in a mines league that played in mining towns in northern Ontario and Quebec.
 While with the Ankerites, Carnegie was part of the Black Aces line.
 The other line members consisted of his brother, Ossie Carnegie, and Manny McIntyre, originally from Fredericton, New Brunswick.
 They were recognized as much for their talent and skill as their skin color (Herb was at center, Ossie was right wing, McIntyre was the left wing).
 In the semi-professional Quebec Provincial League, Herb was named most valuable player in 1946, 1947, and 1948.

 In 1948, Carnegie was given a tryout with the New York Rangers and offered a contract to play in the Rangers' minor league system.
 However, he was offered less money than he was earning in the Quebec league and turned down all three offers made by the Rangers organization during his tryout.